Notions of Anonymity, Fairness and Symmetry for Finite Strategic-Form Games: Label-Dependent Notions of Symmetry

-Since $T_N \subseteq S_N$, it follows from Condition (v) in Theorem \ref{basicsymequivthm} that the incorrect condition from \citet{DMaskin} is somewhat surprisingly a more restrictive condition than the conditions in Theorem \ref{basicsymequivthm}.
-When $n=2$, since each transposition it its own inverse, the incorrect condition from \citet{DMaskin} is equivalent to the conditions in Theorem \ref{basicsymequivthm}.
-We now show that for $n \geq 3$ the incorrect condition from \citet{DMaskin} is equivalent to the condition for a game being fully anonymous.
+Since $T_N \subseteq S_N$, it follows from Condition (v) in Theorem \ref{basicsymequivthm} that the incorrect condition in \cite[Definition 7]{DMaskin} is somewhat surprisingly a more restrictive condition than the conditions in Theorem \ref{basicsymequivthm}.
+When $n=2$, since each transposition is its own inverse, the incorrect condition in \cite[Definition 7]{DMaskin} is equivalent to the conditions in Theorem \ref{basicsymequivthm}.
+We now establish that for $n \geq 3$ the incorrect condition in \cite[Definition 7]{DMaskin} is equivalent to the condition for a game being fully anonymous.

-\begin{lemma} \citep{brandt2009symmetries} The following conditions are equivalent: \begin{enumerate} \item $\Gamma$ is fully anonymous; and \item $\Gamma$ is fully symmetric and $u_i = u_j$ for all $i, j \in N$. \end{enumerate} \end{lemma}
+\begin{lemma} \cite{brandt2009symmetries} The following conditions are equivalent: \begin{enumerate} \item $\Gamma$ is fully anonymous; and \item $\Gamma$ is fully symmetric and $u_i = u_j$ for all $i, j \in N$. \end{enumerate} \end{lemma}

 \begin{lemma} Let $\pi, \tau \in S_N$.
 If $u_i = u_{\pi(i)} \circ \pi^{-1} = u_{\tau(i)} \circ \tau^{-1}$ for all $i \in N$ then $u_i = u_{(\tau \circ \pi)(i)} \circ (\pi \circ \tau)^{-1}$ for all $i \in N$. \begin{proof} For each $i \in N$, $u_i = u_{\pi(i)} \circ \pi^{-1} = (u_{\tau(\pi(i))} \circ \tau^{-1}) \circ \pi^{-1} = u_{(\tau \circ \pi)(i)} \circ (\pi \circ \tau)^{-1}$. \end{proof} \end{lemma}